-If preferred stock is included on the debt side of the equation, a company’s debt-to-equity ratio can look riskier.
+If preferred stock appears on the debt side of the equation, a company’s debt-to-equity ratio may look riskier.
 If it’s included on the equity side, the ratio can look more favorable.

-In some cases, assets and liabilities can be manipulated to produce debt-to-equity ratios that are more favorable.
+In some cases, companies can manipulate assets and liabilities to produce debt-to-equity ratios that are more favorable.
 Additionally, investors may want to keep an eye on interest rates.

 If they’re low, it can make sense for companies to borrow more, which can inflate the debt-to-equity ratio, but may not actually be an indicator of bad tidings.
 Finally, the debt-to-equity ratio does not take into account when a debt is due.
 A debt due in the near term could have an outsized effect on the debt-to-equity ratio.

-As a result of temporary imbalances like these, investors may want to compare debt-to-equity ratios from various time periods to get an idea of what a normal range for a company might be, or whether fluctuations are signaling more noteworthy movement within the company.
+As a result of temporary imbalances like these, investors may want to compare debt-to-equity ratios from various time periods to get an idea of a company’s normal wage, or whether fluctuations are signaling more noteworthy movement within the company.

 As an individual investor you may choose to take an active or passive approach to investing and building a nest egg.
 The approach investors choose may depend on their goals and personal preferences.

 Investors who are comfortable with a passive, hands-off approach may want to invest through index funds, or exchange-traded funds, which provide a diversified portfolio through a basket of investments.
 Investors who want to take a more hands-on approach to investing, choosing individual stocks, may take a look at the debt-to-equity ratio to help determine whether a company is a risky bet.

 Either way, a great way to get started is by opening a SoFi Invest® online brokerage account.
 The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
 For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
 All you have to do is sign up, play the claw game, and find out how much you won.